- Blog Categories

 Who is a Project Management Officer?

 Project management officers play both strategic and tactical roles when it comes to organizational project management practices.
 At the strategic level, they ensure sustained successful project outcomes.
 At the tactical level, they are responsible for ensuring successful project delivery by planning for & managing project execution, resources, and risks.
-While the exact responsibilities of a project management officer will vary based on the organization and nature of projects, we can list the most significant and common ones as follows.
+While the exact responsibilities of a project management officer will vary based on the organization and nature of projects, we can list the most significant and common PMO roles and responsibilities as follows.

 Strategic Responsibilities